unicornultrafoundation/subnet-node/core/vpn/README.md

 - `api`: Defines the interfaces for the VPN system
 - `config`: Contains configuration structures and validation
 - `discovery`: Handles peer discovery and mapping
+- `dispatch`: Manages packet dispatching and stream pooling
 - `metrics`: Provides metrics collection and reporting
 - `network`: Manages network interfaces and connections
 - `packet`: Handles packet processing and routing
 - `resilience`: Implements resilience patterns like circuit breakers and retries
-- `stream`: Manages P2P streams and multiplexing
 - `utils`: Provides common utilities used across the VPN service
+- `validator`: Validates VPN configuration and settings

 ## Architecture